cylc/cylc-doc/src/user-guide/writing-workflows/runtime.rst

 For this to work:

-- Non-interactive ssh is required from the :term:`scheduler` host to the remote platform's hosts.
+- Non-interactive SSH is required from the :term:`scheduler` host to the platform hosts
-- Cylc must be installed on the hosts of the destination platform.
+- Cylc must be installed on the hosts of the destination platform

-  - If polling task communication is used, there is no other requirement.
+  - If polling task communication is used, there is no other requirement
-  - If SSH task communication is configured, non-interactive ssh is required from the task platform to the workflow platform.
+  - If SSH task communication is configured, non-interactive SSH is required from the job platform to the scheduler platform
-  - If TCP (default) task communication is configured, the task platform should have access to the port on the workflow host.
+  - If TCP (default) task communication is configured, the task platform should have access to the Cylc ports on the scheduler host

-- The workflow configuration directory, or some fraction of its content, can be installed on the task platform, if needed.

-Platform, like all namespace settings, can be declared globally in the root namespace, or per family, or for individual tasks.
+Platforms, like other runtime settings, can be declared globally in the root family, or in other families or in individual tasks.

 Dynamic Platform Selection